In this Audible review you can find out is an Audible membership worth it? Plus, learn how to get free books when you sign up for 30-day trial.

 While chatting to an Audible rep, I mentioned I didn’t like an audiobook I’d bought a few months previously.
 Audible refunded me the cost of the book, no questions asked.

 The rep explained Audible has a Great Listens Guarantee whereby they will return any book you bought over the past 365 days if you don’t like it.

 It’s part of their returns policy.
 I recently both my son a subscription for an Audible account.
 He listened to a few hours of a book and was able to avail of the same guarantee.

 6. You Can Listen to Top Authors Narrate Their Books

-Whereas before I was skeptical reading this way, now I believe there’s something intimate about having the author of a book read it to you the way he or she intends.
+Whereas before I was sceptical of reading this way, now I believe there’s something intimate about having the author of a book read it to you the way he or she intends.

 In other cases, professional actors narrate popular books and classics.
-One particular standout is Kenneth Branagh’s narration of Heart of Darkness by Joseph Conrad.
-His interpretation of Branagh’s classic sent shivers up my spine.
+One particular standout is Heart of Darkness by Joseph Conrad.
+Kenneth Branagh’s is the narrator of this book.
+His interpretation of Conrad’s classic sent shivers up my spine.